COLOR PROCESS & FINISHES

 You are here: Colors Process & Finishes Gäte Hardwood Floors, Inc.

-At Gate Hardwood Floors we believe in educating our customers of the different options available to them.
-We invite you to share in the education of some of the finer points of wood floor coloring, coating and sourcing.
+At Gäte Hardwood Floors we believe in educating our Orange County customers about hardwood flooring and the different options available to them.
+We invite you to learn about some of the finer points of wood floor coloring, coating and sourcing.
 We believe that this information will help you make the best decisions possible while selecting your new wood floors.
 We would like for you to take your time and read through the information below.

 Water Based Alkaline Dyes

 Urethane vs. Natural Oils (Soy, Linseed, etc.) as Protective Finishes

 Urethane floor finishes are very durable and are currently the most popular choice in the U.S., but at Gäte we believe that natural oil finishes would be more popular if they were better understood.
 In Europe, where oil finishes have a long tradition, they make up roughly one third of the residential flooring market and one half of the commercial market.

 Oil and urethane finishes reflect two completely different approaches – oils work by fortifying and sealing the wood fibers, while urethane works by walling them off.
 With an oiled floor, you are walking on the natural wood surface.
 With a urethane floor, you are walking on a man-made barrier.
 Consider this analogy: Oil is to urethane as skin is to a raincoat.

 Repair & Maintenance – Urethane vs. Oil Finish